puxplaying/toolbox/README.md

 # ToolBox
-Collection of terminal applications for Manjaro (Bash TUI).
+Collection of terminal applications for Manjaro and Arch based Systems (Bash TUI).

 How to run:
 - ```chmod a+rx toolbox```